East Sydney Community and Arts Centre

-Heffron Hall and Albert Sloss Reserve upgrade
+East Sydney Community and Arts Centre and Albert Sloss Reserve upgrade

-Play equipment includes a slippery dip, rope-climbing tunnel and basket swing, a fairy garden and nature-inspired play elements (see artist's impression above).
+New play equipment includes a slippery dip, rope-climbing tunnel and basket swing, a fairy garden and nature-inspired play elements (see artist's impression above).

 We will improve access from Palmer Street, increase the grass area and provide new paths, seating and energy-efficient lighting.
-Three trees will be removed to provide better access from Palmer Street with a ramp.

 As part of this renewal, we consulted with the community about the proposed name for the new centre and reserve - the 'East Sydney Community and Arts Centre'.
 Council endorsed the name in June 2014.